thoughtbot/apprenticeship/markdown/onboarding-packet.md

 for Person 1 to write a test, Person 2 writes the code to make the test pass.
 Then Person 2 writes the next test and Person 1 writes the code to make the test pass.
 Rinse, repeat.

+We also encourage you to pair with other apprentices (designer/developer teams work great) as well as with thoughtbot employees who are not your mentor.
+Everyone on the team loves teaching and learning, and they'd love to teach and learn from you.
+A good way to do it is to announce during standup that you're looking for someone to pair with, and if people have free time (usually only Fridays, since that's when everyone gets a break from client work), they'll tell you.

 ## Self-guided learning
 Whenever appropriate or applicable to whatever you are working on, you should